MuhammedRefaatMetwally/G1Project/README.md

 A new Flutter project.

 ## Getting Started
+Muhammed Refaat Metwally
+No Partners (Solo)

-This project is a starting point for a Flutter application.
+Did the whole app with no Social Media OAuth because i got some bugs from Java Home Could not solve it This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: